gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 ---
 title: "Behind the Scenes: What makes Gatsby Great"
-date: 2019-03-22
+date: 2019-03-25
 author: Dustin Schau
 excerpt: "Gatsby is fast.
 You know this.
-This post outlines the numerous performance techniques that Gatsby performs behind the scenes to deliver a ludicriously fast experience that your users expect."
+This post outlines the numerous performance techniques that Gatsby performs behind the scenes to deliver a ludicriously fast experience that your users will love."
 tags:
   - performance
   - apis